 2. Define your brand

-Now look at whether there are any weaknesses in their branding?
+Now, look at whether there are any weaknesses in their branding?
 Seek out the areas where you could do better.
-Define your own branding by considering your USP and try to convey what your company stands for – not just with your visual identity, but also with the tone and language you use in your writing.
+Define your branding by considering your USP and try to convey what your company stands for – not just with your visual identity, but also with the tone and language you use in your writing.

 3. Find a niche

 If there's too much competition to penetrate the local market, consider finding a niche service or industry.
-How you find that niche is by looking at your competition to see what services they do and don't provide, and whether they target any specific sectors.
+How you find that niche is by looking at your competition to see what services they do and don't provide and whether they target any specific sectors.
 Is there anything you specialise at that others don't offer?
 Is there a demand for it?

 Also, keep an eye on the market and look for any emerging patterns or trends.
 For example, I run my own PR business and specialise in digital communications.
-Back in 2007 when I first launched, social media and blogging were still quite fresh – so I specialised in that field and benefited enormously from doing so.
-I won a very large contract based on my expertise, beating a national PR firm I might add!
+Back in 2007, when I first launched, social media and blogging were still quite fresh – so I specialised in that field and benefited enormously from doing so.
+I won a huge contract based on my expertise, beating a national PR firm I might add!
 That was during an era when the larger agencies still weren't convinced that Twitter and Facebook were worthy of any attention.